 Have a Vision for the Table

 Once you’ve got a handle on the basics, Grinshpan encourages people to look at the full picture of how the tahini fits into their table, and not limit its use to just one dish or, worse, to a bottle that sits in their fridge.
-If you’re trying to eat less meat, but don’t want to go full vegan, it’s a way to still indulge.
+Tahini is vegan but the lack of animal protein doesn’t mean a lack of indulgence.
 “One of the things that turns people off from cutting out animal protein is feeling like the table isn’t complete without it,” she said.
 When you have a meal without that chicken or turkey centerpiece, you have to think about how you’re configuring the meal.
 Tahini Baby can help with star quality centerpiece meals, not just sides.

 “Try to imagine the most bountiful table and make bright dishes.
 It’s so much fun to mix and match sides and mains,” she said A little bit of tahini beside something adds an extra bit of protein that rounds out a salad, but something like Grinshpan’s Eggplant Chickpea Khouresh with Buttery Saffron Rice is a plant-based table centerpiece that stands on its own.